SEGA: A Transferable Signed Ensemble Gaussian Black-Box Attack against No-Reference Image Quality Assessment Models: Method

 \section{Method}

 In this paper, we propose a transfer-based black-box attack method against NR-IQA models, named Signed Ensemble Gaussian Attack (SEGA).
 SEGA consists of three components: Gaussian smoothing (Sec.~\ref{sec:gaussian_smoothing}), gradient ensembling (Sec.~\ref{sec:gradient_ensemble}), and perturbation filtering (Sec.~\ref{sec:pert_filter}), as illustrated in Fig.~\ref{fig:intro_pipline}.
 The first two parts aim to reduce noise in the gradients and accurately approximate the gradients of the target model.
-Perturbation filtering focuses on enhancing the perturbations' imperceptibility to ensure that adversarial examples are perceptually similar to the original images.
+Perturbation filtering focuses on enhancing the imperceptibility of perturbations to ensure that adversarial examples are perceptually indistinguishable from the original images.